Montana 139

 Montana 139 is an Indian reserve of the Montana First Nation in Alberta, located within Ponoka County.
-Part of the Maskwacis community, it is 24 kilometers south of Wetaskiwin.
+Part of the Maskwacis community, it is 24 kilometres south of Wetaskiwin.
 In the 2016 Canadian Census, it recorded a population of 630 living in 137 of its 143 total private dwellings.

 Besides Montana 139, the Montana First Nation also has access to Pigeon Lake 138A, a reserve shared by the four nations of Maskwacis.
 The other three are the Ermineskin First Nation, the Louis Bull First Nation and the Samson Cree Nation.